N3MESIScrawl/pvt-chatroom/README.md

     git clone https://github.com/N3MESIScrawl/pvt-chatroom.git
     ```

-2. Navigate to the project directory:

-    ```bash
-    cd zwn-crawl-chatroom
-    ```

-3. Ensure you have Python installed on your system.
+2. Ensure you have Python installed on your system.

 ## Usage